freenas/freenas-docs/userguide/services.rst

 .. tip:: Some UPS models might be unresponsive with the default polling frequency.
-This can show in %brand% logs as a reoccurring error like:
+This can show in %brand% logs as a recurring error like:
-   :samp:`libusb_get_interrupt: Unknown error`.
+   :literal:`libusb_get_interrupt: Unknown error`.

    If this error occurs, increase the polling frequency by adding an entry to :guilabel:`Auxiliary Parameters (ups.conf)`:
-   :samp:`pollinterval = 10`.
+   :literal:`pollinterval = 10`.
 The default polling frequency is two
    seconds.